Mouthwash is often misunderstood.

 In case you would like to read about a particular mouthwash, here’s a list of the reviews we’ve completed.
 If you’re interested in a product we haven’t reviewed, let us know in the comments and we’ll take a look!

-What is and what does mouthwash do?
+What is mouthwash and what does it do?

 Mouthwash is a liquid, that is rinsed or gargled in the mouth.